xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 ## goNextQuestion
 This message is sent to go to the next question in the poll.
 Only a speaker can issue this message.
 It is required to issue this message to display the first question.

-This will result in either:
+This will result in either a broadcast (to all connected clients who joined the same poll) of:
 * a nextQuestion message, if the current question is not the last question in the poll.
 * a pollCompleted message, if the current question is the last question in the poll.